Editor’s Note: This post has been updated with new links and content.

 Speak to your visitors conversationally on your landing pages and be intentional with your wording and tone.
-Copywriting is yet another opportunity to elicit the emotion you want, so take advantage.
+Your landing page copy is yet another opportunity to elicit the response you want, so take advantage.

 Here’s how Basecamp humanizes their landing page with copy and wording tone:

 We hear about how important “look and feel” are to defining your brand identity.
 Everything you put out there representing your company should have an intentional branded style to it.

 The concept stands the test of time and to this day helps your audience identify and trust your brand’s personality.

 There’s a psychological consistency in style that you want to capture, so your visitors feel like they’re in a familiar place when arriving at your landing page.

 Coca-Cola’s style is an iconic example that aces consistent style across multiple campaigns:

 The more someone experiences consistency with your style, the larger the role of brand equity becomes, where people will continue to recognize and identify with your brand.

 It becomes a reliable, consistent and trustworthy thing for them, where they have to think less and less about decision making each time they encounter your brand.